ttoe-dj/ttoe-dj.github.io/_pages/clues.md

 {% tab framework path integral %}

 - No difficulty for accommodating matter fields of the Standard Model. (+)
-- Works whether or not spacetimes in superposition follow a common time foliation (+)
+- Works whether or not spacetimes in superposition follow a common time foliation. (+)

 {% endtab %}